Offshore development models: which is right for you?

 Imagine business is booming.
 You’re growing like never before, and receiving inquiries from potential clients which would be game-changers for your business.
 Unfortunately, because of your limited capacity, you can’t accommodate them.
 You’re turning away profit-generating, growth-enabling business.

 You’ll have access to a huge pool of qualified engineers — engineers whose mentality is all about delivering top-quality products — at a fraction of the cost.
-And since this is an offshore team (not simply outsourced talent) they will be a part of your business for years going forward, enabling you to take on more work and generate higher profits on the way!
+And since this is an offshore team (not simply outsourced talent), they will be a part of your business for years going forward, enabling you to take on more work and generate higher profits on the way!

+There are plenty of other reasons to use offshoring, but if your business is able to grow and it wants to thrive, then it’s a no-brainer.
 However, before you can sign a contract with an offshore software development company and start building your own team of engineers, you need to analyse whether you’re actually ready to move ahead.

 1. Do you put enough emphasis on technical documentation?

 Documentation is a fundamental part of building software.
 It’s arguably more important than the source code itself.